Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * A bounded maximum encoding size for any Cell (currently 8191 bytes)
 * Very fast serialisation and deserialisation, with minimal requirements for temporary object allocation.
-* Uniqueness of encoding - there is a 1:1 mapping between object values and valid encodings.
-This means, among other useful properties, that Data Object equality can be determined by comparing hashes of encodings.
+* Uniqueness of encoding - there is a 1:1 mapping between cell values and valid encodings.
+This means, among other useful properties, that Data Value equality can be determined by comparing hashes of encodings.
-* Self describing format: given a valid Cell encoding, the Data Object can be reconstructed without additional context
+* Self describing format: given a valid Cell encoding, the Data Value can be reconstructed without additional context

 The same encoding is utilised in both durable storage and in network transmission.

 #### Embedding

-Small Data Objects are Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
+Small Data Values are Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
 In most cases, this avoids the need to construct and store separate cells for small primitive values, and often small data structures themselves can be fully embedded.

-Currently, most data objects with an encoding size of up to 140 bytes are automatically embedded.
+Currently, most data values with an encoding size of up to 140 bytes are automatically embedded.
 This heuristic may be modified based on further testing and profiling.

-#### Cell IDs as storage keys
+#### Value IDs as storage keys

 The cryptographic hash of the Cell encoding is used an an identifier to refer to a Cell, and in particular as a key for addressing data in the storage system.